bitcoin-sv/bdk/documentation/docs/index.md

 ---

-After unpacking the bscrypt installer to the local machine, the content of the installation directory looks as below
+After unpacking the Script Engine SDK installer to the local machine, the content of the installation directory looks as below

 ```
-|-- bscrypt_install
+|-- sesdk_install
 |       |-- include
 |              |-- core
 |                    |-- sv